watanaberyunosuke/MPMS_BranchManagement/README.md

 ## Feature 3: Generate Status Report

+Feature 3 is the status report feature.
+This feature is to show how much percentage the reason for seeing the GP weighted during a period.
+The administrator can visit this function by choose the generate status report option.
+After that he have to input the time he wants to generate the report and it will show the statistics.

 Get Reason Time feature:
 In the getReasonTime function, the system firstly import the appointment data from database, then the system read the index of the database.
 After that, the system filter the time and reason.
 Finally, the system return these two